This Week: Apple results, Fed meeting, nonfarm payrolls

 Wall Street expects that Apple’s latest quarterly snapshot will show mixed results.

 Financial analysts predict the technology giant’s fiscal first-quarter earnings rose from a year earlier, while revenue declined.
 Apple serves up its results for the October-December quarter on Tuesday.
 It warned shareholders earlier this month that demand for its iPhone is waning, mainly because of slowing sales in China.

 THE FED SPEAKS

-Economists predict hiring in the U.S. slowed in July for the second month in a row.
+Economists predict hiring in the U.S. slowed in January after a big jump the previous month.